ondrejmrkus/ondrejmrkus.github.io/content/blog/quantity.md

 But that's harder than it sounds because we aren't used to doing this.
 We got trained out of it a long time ago.
 It's a sad story, and I'm going to get angry.

-### This is how we kill creativity
+This is how we kill creativity:

-When you were about four years old, you probably draw pictures like a maniac.
+When you were about four years old, you probably drew pictures like a maniac.
 Your tiny fingers clutching crayons zig-zagged over one paper after another with incredible lightness.
 There were no stakes, no anxiety, no fear of failure.

 {{< figure src="/images/2020/10/fouryearold.png" >}}